maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 ![CloudNC is recruiting](./assets/join-cloudnc.jpg 'CloudNC is recruiting')

-We have a hackday every first friday of the month and it's during the last one that I decided to work on that project.
-I've open source an npm module called [dev-to-git](https://github.com/maxime1992/dev-to-git) that handles most of the heavy work to read and publish on dev.to.
+We have a hackday every first Friday of the month and it's during the last one that I decided to work on that project.
+I've open sourced an npm module called [dev-to-git](https://github.com/maxime1992/dev-to-git) that handles most of the heavy work to read and publish on dev.to (which is used by the template repository).

 # Found a typo?